About This Drug

 - Abnormal bleeding.
 Symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds or any other unusual bleeding.

-- Changes in your liver function which can very rarely cause liver failure and be fatal.
-Your doctor will check your liver function as needed.
+- Changes in your liver function which can cause liver failure.

-- Small holes or tears in the lining of your stomach or your intestines can happen which can very rarely be fatal.
+- Small holes or tears in the lining of your stomach or your intestines which can be life-threatening.

 - Severe skin reactions.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body.

-- Tumor lysis syndrome may occur which can very rarely be fatal.
+- Tumor lysis syndrome.
 This drug may act on your cancer cells very quickly.
-This may affect how your kidneys work.
-Your doctor will monitor your kidney function.
+This may affect how your kidneys work and can be life-threatening.

-- Changes in your thyroid function.
-Your doctor will check your thyroid function as needed.
+- Changes in your thyroid function if you have had your thyroid removed.

 - This drug may impair your ability to drive or use machinery.
 Use caution and tell your nurse or doctor if you feel dizzy, very sleepy, or have blurred vision